Stuffed Mushroom Caps

 Helpful tips

-• Pick firm, medium-sized portobello mushrooms.
+• Choose firm, medium-sized portobello mushrooms for the best results.

-How to make stuffed portobello mushroom caps
+How to make stuffed mushroom caps

 Pre-step